Teacher (Birth to 3)-Child Dev

 - Supervises and mentors practicum students throughout the experience, including involvement with the development and implementation of lesson plans, interactions with the children, and discussions with the practicum supervisor about practicum requirements, expectations and student performance.

 - Adheres to requirements put forth by funding, licensing, and accreditation agencies.

-- Bachelor’s Degree from an accredited college or university in Child Development, Early Childhood Education or a related field, plus two (2) years of experience working with children in a preschool setting.
+- Bachelor’s Degree from an accredited college or university in Child Development, Early Childhood Education or a related field, plus two (2) years of experience working with children age 0-3.
 Master’s Degree preferred.